Meet Argentina's handless barber

 Meet Argentina's handless barber Gabriel Heredia

-Gabriel Heredia was born without forearms.
-That has not stopped him becoming a professional hairdresser.
+Gabriel was born without forearms but that's not stopped him becoming a professional hairdresser.

 -